 LEARNING THE LANGUAGE OF ART ON THE STREETS

 I love street art.
 The democracy of it.
 The freedom.
 From simple tagging to large-scale commissioned murals, street art has become a familiar fixture in our modern world.
 Learning a little more about the techniques, iconography, and motivations of the artists themselves can help give you an understanding of the public art you come across in your own city and on your travels abroad.

 And if those travels find you in Paris, I can highly recommend taking one of the Underground Paris walking tours with Street Art Paris.
 Different tours are offered each focusing on art in specific parts of the city.
-Lasting about two hours – where you will be walking, talking, looking and discussing.
+Lasting about two hours – where you will be walking, talking, looking, and discussing.
 And if you’ve been listening and engaging, you should come away with a language for reading street art.
 A street art literacy per se.
 For Paris.
 And around the world.
 As it turns out, this language is fairly universal.

 Underground Paris Walking Tour with Street Art Paris

 Street Art Paris is a network of artists, documentarians, producers, educators, which presents the Parisian and international graffiti-street art culture.”

 We recently visited Paris for our winter break in February.
 With the timing of our arrival, we only had one option and chose an Underground Paris walking tour that traipsed around the Left Bank – in the 13th arrondissement – a neighborhood known as Butte-aux-Cailles.
 I had never been to this part of Paris, so seeing a new side of the city was an added bonus.

 STREET ART PARIS TOUR | LEFT BANK